leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 This allows you to clarify the drop-off information before finalizing the schedule.

-It also enables you to plan more accurately, especially when creating complex schedules across multiple locations.
+A solid scheduling plan also enables you to plan more accurately, especially when creating complex schedules across multiple locations.

 But you need to take it a step further.